Education in Tanzania: Effects of malnutrition

 Malnutrition frequently leads to cognitive disorders and issues with motor development at a young age.
-In the majority of sources discussing special needs education in developing countries, malnutrition is pointed out to be a major cause of these challenges.
+In the majority of sources discussing special education in developing countries, malnutrition is pointed out to be a major cause of these challenges.
 While most malnutrition-related neurological disorders are preventable, people are not often educated and aware of this, and a lack of vitamins and other nutrients can not be diagnosed with no regular healthcare checkups or system.
 In Tanzania, 34% percent of children under the age of 5 suffer from chronic malnutrition, and 58% of children in the same age range suffer from anemia.
 While malnutrition can lead to lack of curiosity or attention span and affects many Tanzanian schoolchildren, it can also lead to deficiencies that cause visual blindness, delayed mental development, retardation, peripheral neuropathy, and nerve sensitivities.
 According to a report from the World Health Organization, children with disabilities are 3.7 times more likely to be victims of any sort of violence, whether physical or sexual, and children with mental impairments are the most vulnerable.
 Because the education system for most of the nation's history did not accommodate these children, the alternative to staying home was often attending school and experiencing bullying or isolation that was not conducive to learning.